arblvlrn/Exploratory-Data-Analysis-on-Spotify-2023-Dataset/README.md

 ### How many rows and columns does the dataset contain?¶

-To get the rows and columns of the dataset, I used the variable named 'shape'.
-By using the attribute of pandas '.shape', I was able to get the dimensions of the DataFrame easily.
+To get the rows and columns of the dataset, I used the variable named ``shape``.
+By using the attribute of pandas ``.shape``, I was able to get the dimensions of the DataFrame easily.

 ````
 # Get the dimensions of the DataFrame